logic-building/functional-go/README.md

 FilterFloat32
 FilterStr

-Takes two function as argument and apply it on each item in the list and return filtered list FilterMapInt
+Takes two functions as argument and apply them on each item in the list and return the filtered list FilterMapInt
 FilterMapInt64
 FilterMapInt32